OrjiVictory/Active-Directory/README.md

 5. Create OUs, users, and groups in ADUC
 6. Configure GPOs in Group Policy Management
 7. Create a Windows 10 VM, point DNS to the IP address of DClab, and join the domain
+8. Verify with `gpresult /r` on the client